upendra-manike/JSLib/nova-css/EXAMPLES.md

-# NovaCSS Examples
+# RudraCSS Examples

-This document provides practical examples of using NovaCSS in real-world scenarios.
+This document provides practical examples of using RudraCSS in real-world scenarios.

 ## Table of Contents